Kong/docs.konghq.com/app/_hub/kong-inc/ldap-auth-advanced/index.md

 publisher: Kong Inc.
 version: 1.3-x

-desc: Secure Kong clusters, routes and services with username and password protection
+desc: Secure Kong clusters, routes, and services with username and password protection
 description: |
   Add LDAP Bind Authentication with username and password protection.
 The plugin will check for valid credentials in the `Proxy-Authorization` and `Authorization` header (in this order).